Badminton great Lee eyes 2020 after Commonwealth hat-trick

-Gold Coast, Australia, April 15, 2018 (AFP) - - Malaysian badminton great Lee Chong Wei said he hopes to wring one more Olympics from his creaking body after signing off from the Commonwealth Games with a third singles gold on Sunday.
+Gold Coast (Australia) (AFP) - Malaysian badminton great Lee Chong Wei said he hopes to wring one more Olympics from his creaking body after signing off from the Commonwealth Games with a third singles gold on Sunday.

 The 35-year-old roared back from behind to beat India's new world number one Kidambi Srikanth -- a decade his junior -- 19-21, 21-14, 21-14, after Saina Nehwal saw off fellow Indian P.V.
 Sindhu in the women's final.